noir-lang/noir/docs/docs/explainers/explainer-recursion.md

 ### Daniel - Reusable components

 Daniel has a big circuit and a big headache.
 A part of his circuit is a setup phase that finishes with some assertions that need to be made.
-But that section alone takes 40% (80sec) of the 200sec proving time, and is largely independent of the rest of the circuit.
+But that section alone takes most of the proving time, and is largely independent of the rest of the circuit.

-He could find it more efficient to generate a proof for that setup phase separately, and verifying it his actual business logic section of the circuit.
-For example, at the time of writing, on a Macbook M2, a recursive proof would take about 40 seconds using all the 8 cores in parallel.
+He could find it more efficient to generate a proof for that setup phase separately, and verifying it in his actual business logic section of the circuit.
+This will allow for parallelization of both proofs, which results in a considerable speedup.

-This would make Daniel save 40 seconds by leveraging recursive proofs.

 ## What params do I need